 Daivobet® ointment does not contain lactose, sucrose, gluten, tartrazine or any other azo products.

 The Australian Registration Number is AUST R 98773

-DAIVOBET, LEO and LION Device are all registered trademarks of LEO Pharmaceutical Products Ltd A/S, Denmark.
+Daivobet, LEO and LEO/lion device are registered trademarks of LEO Pharma A/S, Denmark.